Regional Director - South Asia

 The Regional Centre assists in maintaining relationships, arranging lectures, workshops and symposia to facilitate research-led collaborations with these institutions.

-We seek out the best students from countries across Southeast Asia, with a dedicated team of recruitment staff.
+We seek out the best students from countries across South Asia, with a dedicated team of recruitment staff.

 We have a dedicated area for entry requirements, which translates UK requirements into local qualifications.